-In the Entertainment Business degree program, you'll make your way through a challenging curriculum that combines essential business and management skills like strategic planning, event management, leadership, finance, and entrepreneurship with entertainment-specific courses like Artist Management, Intellectual Property, and Entertainment Business Models.
-Courses also focus on developing both your personal and professional skills, and the project-based environment recreates the same kinds of professional scenarios you'll encounter in today's business world.
-At the end of the program, you'll be tasked with leveraging your knowledge and experience to analyze a business scenario related to your career goals and interests and develop managerial and entrepreneurial strategies to address it.
-This unique marriage of business and entertainment topics is designed to give you the full range of knowledge you'll need to begin a career within an existing entertainment company or to get your own entrepreneurial idea off the ground.
+In the Entertainment Business degree program, students make their way through a challenging curriculum that combines essential business and management skills like strategic planning, event management, leadership, finance, and entrepreneurship with entertainment-specific courses like Artist Management, Intellectual Property, and Entertainment Business Models.
+Courses also focus on developing both their personal and professional skills, and the project-based environment recreates the same kinds of professional scenarios students encounter in today's business world.
+At the end of the program, students will be tasked with leveraging their knowledge and experience to analyze a business scenario related to their career goals and interests and develop managerial and entrepreneurial strategies to address it.
+This unique marriage of business and entertainment topics is designed to give students the full range of knowledge they will need to begin a career within an existing entertainment company or to get their own entrepreneurial idea off the ground.

-In addition to business-specific skills, you'll also have courses focusing on computer business applications, personal finance management, communication skills, and how to prepare yourself for that first step into the entertainment industry.
-To help you make that transition, we also have a team of Career Development professionals that can help you polish your interviewing skills and résumé and get you ready to enter the industry.
-In addition, our Career Development services and advisors will be available for support and assistance throughout your career - not just during your education.
+In addition to business-specific skills, students also have courses focusing on computer business applications, finance management, communication skills, and how to prepare for that first step into the entertainment industry.
+To help students make that transition, we also have a team of Career Development professionals that can help students polish their interviewing skills and résumé and get them ready to enter the industry.